RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

 Please see :ref:`data transfer` for in-depth  commands examples.

-For example, to recursively copy your :tt:`mydir/` directory from DFS6 to your LAB share on CRSP:
+For example, to recursively copy your :tt:`mydir/` directory from DFS6 storage to your LAB share on CRSP:

 .. code-block:: console